cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 Jan 26, 2020 - Addition of query interface

 Jul 27, 2022 - Addition of `verifyClientState` function, and move `ClientState` to the `provableStore`

+August 4, 2022 - Changes to ClientState interface and associated handler to align with changes in 02-client-refactor ADR: https://github.com/cosmos/ibc-go/pull/1871

 ## Copyright